 As your dog's surgical site heals, you might see the following in the first few days after surgery:

 - Minor fluid leaking, perhaps tinged with blood

 - Mild bruising

-Your dog's normal day-to-day activities can prompt incision bleeding or other healing complications.
-If he licks or chews his incision, or engages in strenuous physical activity such as running or jumping, he can cause the sutures to pull apart, leading to bleeding.
+You'll want to restrict your dog from excessive activity.
+Your dog's normal day-to-day activities can prompt incision bleeding, swelling, or other healing complications, especially if they're an active dog.
+If they lick or chew their incision or engage in strenuous physical activity, such as running or jumping, they can cause the sutures to pull apart, leading to bleeding.
 Licking the incision can slow healing or introduce infection to the incision site.

 If they are licking or biting their wound, use an Elizabethan collar, or e-collar, to keep the incision inaccessible.
 Keeping them on-leash while outdoors will restrict their activity so they don't stress the healing site.
 Taking short walks using a short leash will help ensure the incision doesn't open.
 Also, bathing or getting the wound wet should be avoided until the dog stitches or sutures are removed and the wound is fully healed.